mathiscode/helio-api-boilerplate/README.md

 ## Important Notes

+Most of the examples are using ES6 imports, so if you're not using Helio as a boilerplate, you'll need to setup your babel/webpack build environment or replace the import statements with:

+`const Helio = require('helio-api-boilerplate').default`

+`const SomeMod = require(<package>).default`

 ### There are two required options, and these can be set with: <!-- omit in toc -->

 - Environment Variables